xebialabs-community/xlr-genymotioncloud-plugin/README.md

 ## Preface

 ## Overview
-Genymotion Cloud plugin for XL release allows the users to launch Android virtual devices in <a href="https://www.genymotion.com/cloud/">Genymotion Cloud Platform</a>.
+Genymotion Cloud plugin for XL release allows the users to launch Android virtual devices on <a href="https://www.genymotion.com/cloud/">Genymotion Cloud Platform</a>.

 ## Pre requisites
 <a href="https://www.genymotion.com/desktop/">Genymotion Desktop</a> with Entreprise License must be installed on the same server.
 For now, it's **mandatory** to add `gmtool` in the PATH.